PivotBuddy

 Stage Definition Expected Conversion

 Translation: To close 2-3 investors, you need 100+ qualified targets in your initial list.
+Work these numbers backward to understand the effort required and plan your time accordingly.

 Creating FOMO (Honestly)